SchusterLab/quantum-optimal-control/README.md

                'conv_target':1e-8,'learning_rate_decay':2500}

 #Optional Arguments:
+**Initial_guess:** A list of k elements, each of them is a steps size array, defining the initial pulses for all operators.
+If not provided, a default value of a gaussian random distribution will be used.
 **reg_coeffs:** A dictionary of regulaization coeffecients with default values: reg_coeffs = {'alpha' : 0.01, 'z':0.01, 'dwdt':0.01,'d2wdt2':0.001*0.0001, 'inter':100}
 where alpha: imposes a Gaussian envelope
 z: limits z dc value